phuong-fang/Poggram/README.md

 - **File-explorer UI** — folder tree, breadcrumbs, grid and list views, multi-select, context menus, drag-and-drop upload, Trash with restore.
-- **Streaming, not downloading** — video and audio play with range requests served straight from Telegram, so a 4 GB file starts instantly.
+- **Streaming, not downloading** — video and audio play with range requests served straight from Telegram.
+- **Large upload/download** Large file get split to multiple chunk at upload.
+16GB file can be split to 8 smaller 2GB files (Or 4 smaller 4GB files with premium).
+Download simply merge the file back to it original state.
 - **Search** — scoped to the open folder and its subfolders, live as you type.
 - **Versioning** — upload over an existing file and keep its history.
 - **Folder sync** — watch a local folder and upload new files automatically.